eleven-software/radius-slb/Readme.md

 # RADIUS SLB #

-This fork adds session-like load balancing of RADIUS traffic to SLB using the Calling-Station-Id attribute as the session key.
+This fork adds session-like load balancing of RADIUS traffic to SLB using RADIUS attribute values to form the session key.

 ![bar](udp-slb.jpg)